What is CMMS? (Definition, Meaning & How CMMS Works)

 On-Premise vs. Cloud-Based CMMS

-A CMMS can run on software that’s cloud-based or on-premise.
+A CMMS can run on cloud-based or on-premise software.
 On-premise CMMS software—and all of the data in the system—lives on the company’s local server and is accessed via any PC connected to the local network.
-On-premise software involves a more complex installation and configuration than cloud-based, and it costs more up front.
+On-premise software involves a more complex installation and configuration than cloud-based software and costs more upfront.

-Cloud-based CMMS software hosts all of the maintenance data in a central off-site database.
+Cloud-based CMMS software hosts the maintenance data in a central off-site database.
 Anyone with a compatible device and the right permissions can access and modify the data.
-A cloud-based CMMS is easy to set up and implement, has lower startup costs since you don’t need to set up an internal infrastructure, and makes it easy to scale based on your needs.
-Cloud-based CMMS continuously backs up your data for quick and easy recovery after a disaster—and it can be accessed via a mobile app so your maintenance manager or team can log in from anywhere to view performance data in real time and create or manage work orders.
+A cloud-based CMMS is easy to set up and implement, offering lower startup costs by eliminating the need for internal infrastructure.
+This makes scaling simple based on your needs.
+Cloud-based CMMS continuously backs up your data for quick and easy recovery after a disaster—and it can be accessed via a mobile app so your maintenance manager or team can log in from anywhere to view performance data in real-time and create or manage work orders.

 Imagine having a comprehensive system that centralizes maintenance data, automates processes, and provides real-time information at your fingertips.
-That’s precisely what CMMS offers – a digital hub that empowers organizations to make informed decisions and streamline their maintenance operations.
+That’s precisely what CMMS offers—a digital hub that empowers organizations to make informed decisions and streamline maintenance operations.

-A CMMS software holds all maintenance information such as preventive maintenance schedules, work orders, logs, asset management, work histories, vendors, part inventories, maintenance reports, and purchase orders.
+CMMS software holds all maintenance information, such as preventive maintenance schedules, work orders, logs, asset management, work histories, vendors, part inventories, maintenance reports, and purchase orders.
 At the core, CMMS software operates as an app that can be run on the web, desktop, or mobile.

 The core capabilities of a CMMS include: